AndyTWF/AndyTWF/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Andy!
 A rather flamboyant writer of code, with a passion for clean testable code, scalable software and architechting elegant solutions to complex problems!
-I also have special interests in Cybersecurity and Database Optimization.
 I'm very much a go-to kinda guy and love sharing my expertise with junior and senior developers alike!
 Never afraid to ask a question, challenge or put forward an option to reach an optimal solution to a problem.

 Outside of work, I enjoy cycling (Somerset has great hills!), gyming, gaming (who doesn't) and snuggling my two lovely cats!